AthenZ/athenz/ui/docs/zms-api.md

 ```
 obj = {
-	"principal": "<EntityName>" // (optional) If present, return pending list for this principal
+	"principal": "<EntityName>", // (optional) If present, return pending list for this principal
+	"domainName": "<String>" // (optional) If present, return pending list for this domain
 };
 ```
 *Types:* [`EntityName <String>`](#entityname-string)